How to install WordPress on your hosting

 ).
 You will see the WordPress installation screen.
 Follow the on-screen instructions to set your site title, create an admin account, and set up your website. -

-Log In and Customize: After the installation is complete, you can log in to your WordPress admin dashboard using the admin account you created.
-You can start customizing your site, installing themes, and adding content.
+Log In and Customize: After installation, you will be able to log in to your WordPress admin panel with the created admin account.
+You can now start customizing your website, installing themes, and adding content.

-Manual installation method gives you full control over your installation and is particularly useful if your hosting environment doesn't offer an auto-installer like Softaculous.
+Manual installation method gives you total control of your installation and is very useful if your hosting package does not support an auto-installer like Softaculous.